John Turnbull Thomson: Legacy in New Zealand

 From 1856 until 1858 Thomson surveyed and explored large sections of the interior of the South Island, covering most of the southern half of the island.
-Many names in the area bear witness to Thomson's Northumbrian background, though there is a widespread belief that the naming of many places was through a disagreement with the New Zealand surveying authorities.
+Many names in the area indicate Thomson's Northumbrian background, though there is a widespread belief that the naming of many places was through a disagreement with the New Zealand surveying authorities.
 It has long been suggested that Thomson originally intended to give Māori names to places, but these names were refused.
 Thomson gave Northumbrian names to many places.
 Though unconfirmed, he may have named the town of Middlemarch after the Middle March region of his native Northumberland, although another theory suggests the surveyor's wife was reading the George Eliot novel of the same name.
 Sometimes he gave places a form of the Northumbrian name for an animal, as with names such as Kyeburn, Gimmerburn, Hoggetburn, and Wedderburn.
 The area where those places are found has been referred to as "Thomson's Barnyard".

 Thomson was a founder of the Otago and Southland Institutes of New Zealand, to which he contributed numerous papers on scientific subjects including ethnological studies.
 Through his knowledge of Hindustani and Malay, he became interested in comparative linguistics and developed a theory of racial diffusion based on philological evidence.

 He was also a keen amateur painter of landscapes, working mostly in oils.
 From a topographical viewpoint his paintings are of great interest today.

 Thomson married Jane Williamson of Dunedin at "Kaikorai Bank", Dunedin on the 7 October 1858.
 He died at his home in Invercargill on 16 October 1884.

 Thomson was responsible for the planning of the city of Invercargill in Southland, New Zealand and his mausoleum is in the St. John's Cemetery in Waikiwi, Invercargill.
+One of the city's major parks is Turnbull Thomson Park.
 He surveyed many South Island towns prior to development.
 His descendants have written numerous books which contain authoritative information on his life in New Zealand.
 Thomson's great-grandson, John Hall-Jones, was a historian specializing in the history of southern New Zealand.

+The Turnbull Thomson Falls are a cataract in the upper reaches of the Kitchener River, within Mount Aspiring National Park.

+Thomson is the namesake of Mount Thomson in the Southern Alps.